BiekeSurfOrg/palm-BLE-GATT-scanner/README.md

 ### `ble_scanner.py`

-This script performs BLE scanning without a frontend.
-It checks for devices with "PALMKI" in their manufacturer data, establishes GATT connections to matching devices, and reads service and characteristic data.
+This script performs BLE scanning, checks for devices with "PALMKI" in their manufacturer data, establishes GATT connections to matching devices, and reads service and characteristic data.
 It includes error handling for connection and data reading.
-The script needs user authorisation to make the connection.

 **Step-by-step functionality:**